PlasmaControl/Stellarator-Database/README.md

 conda activate db
 pip install desc-opt selenium
 ```
 Then, you can upload to database inside the repo, or anywhere where you can access the module `stelladb`.
+You can either git clone the whole repository or you can just get the `stelladb` folder of the repo and copy it to where you want to call the functions from.

 ## Sample usage